mic397/ProjectSE_Group23/README.md

 # ProjectSE_Group23
-Organization of work in SCRUM
+Organization of work in SCRUM.

 The project involves the use of the SCRUM methodology, one of the most famous AGILE methodologies.
 The first week of the work included a pre-gaming phase, during which the work was organized